Jamie Wilcox OTD, OTR/L

 .(JavaScript must be enabled to view this email address)

-Dr. Wilcox works as an occupational therapist and lead clinician at Keck Medical Center of USC.
-She specializes in pulmonary, organ transplant, and critical care rehabilitation.
-Her academic and clinical interests include: occupational therapy interventions for patients living with acute and chronic lung diseases, post-intensive care syndrome, and early rehabilitation/mobilization for patients with severe critical illness.
-Since March 2020, Dr. Wilcox has been on the frontline of the COVID-19 pandemic caring for patients during and after hospitalization for acute COVID-19 related illness.
+Dr. Jamie Wilcox works as an occupational therapist and lead clinician at Keck Medical Center of USC, specializing in pulmonary, organ transplant, post-covid conditions, and critical care rehabilitation.
+Her academic and clinical interests include occupational therapy interventions for patients living with acute and chronic lung diseases, post-intensive care syndrome, and early rehabilitation for patients facing severe critical illness.

-In addition to her clinical duties, Dr. Wilcox teaches in the AOTA sponsored OT Fellowship Program at Keck Hospital and mentors OT doctoral residents and fieldwork students.
+In addition to her clinical duties, Dr. Wilcox teaches in the USC Chan Division’s Entry-Level Doctoral program, the Keck Hospital of USC AOTA-sponsored Fellowship Program, and mentors OTD doctoral residents and fieldwork students.

 Doctorate of Occupational Therapy (OTD)